tock/tock/doc/reference/trd-time.md

 7 Capsules
 ===============================

-The Tock kernel provides four standard capsules:
+The Tock kernel provides three standard capsules:

   * `capsules::alarm::AlarmDriver` provides a system call driver for an `Alarm`.